-We estimate that \$300-\$350 (or equivelant in $\mathfrak{L}/\mathfrak{E}$) will be sufficient to cover your requirements including the non-included meals and incidental expenses, as well as tips for drivers, trek crew and local guides.
-There are a total of 6 lunches and 6 dinners which you will need to pay for directly and we recommend you budget \$10 - \$25 dollars per meal.
-There is no need to purchase local currency prior to travelling.
+We estimate that \$300 will be sufficient to cover your requirements including the above mentioned non-included meals, and incidental expenses such as tips for drivers, trek crew and local guides.
+There are a total of 1 lunches and 4 dinners which you will need to pay for directly and we recommend you budget \$10 - \$25 dollars per meal.
+There is no need to purchase local currency (Peruvian Soles) prior to travelling.
 It is possible to withdraw your money in local currency from ATMs in Cusco.
 If you are bringing your travel money with you we recommend you bring it in the form of US dollars in cash as this provides for the easiest exchange and in emergency can even be used to purchase goods.
-Credit cards can be used to purchase goods and to pay for meals in Cusco, Ollantaytambo and Aguas Calientes.
+Credit cards can be used to purchase goods and to pay for meals in Cusco and in Machu Picchu Pueblo.